gaevoy/gaevoy.github.io/_posts/2022-12-05-lessons-learned-running-company.md

 Before moving to Poland I was under impression that it would be enough to know English to solve cases.
 It is not.
 I realised that my english vocabulary is good only in software field :) So to talk to everyone and about any topic it is easy to use Polish language.
 Of course, you can find someone who knows English but usually you have to stay in line to wait such.
 Also, some terminology and abbreviation is hard to translate to English or rather confusing, so better to use original, example:  `ryczałt`, `wyciągi`, `ZUS`, `CIT`, `PIT`, etc.

 In most cases, I'm using email to communicate instead of direct communication, meaning I have time to prepare. `Google Translate` and `DeepL Translator` helps a lot.
-As a result of slow but steady learning, I can talk on the phone with bank staff on Polish.
+As a result of slow but steady learning, I can talk on the phone with bank staff on Polish, and they understand me now :)

 ## Know right people